Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-Section \ref{sec:Generalities} is where the real work starts.
-Because of the Alperin-Goldschmidt Theorem, Theorem~\ref{t:alp}, a saturated fusion system $\F$ is entirely determined by the $\F$-automorphisms of $S$, its $\F$-essential subgroups and their $\F$-automorphism groups.
-Our first significant objective is to determine all the candidates for $\F$-essential subgroups in a maximal class $p$-group.
-This results in the following theorem.
+Because of the Alperin-Goldschmidt Theorem, Theorem~\ref{t:alp}, our first significant objective is to determine all the candidates for $\F$-essential subgroups in a maximal class $p$-group.
+This is the foundation for our proof of Theorems~\ref{compound}, \ref{Raul app} and \ref{non exc}, for without knowing the $\F$-essential subgroups nothing more can be said.